MinutesToMidnight/Introduction-to-Embedded-Systems/README.md

 ### Analog to Digital Conversion and Signal Graphing (Light sensor)

-In this exercise, you will learn the basics of using the Arduino's analog to digital converter (ADC) by measuring the analog voltage from a photocell voltage divider circuit.
-Even though the Arduino is a digital tool, it is possible for it to get information from analog sensors to measure things like temperature or light.
+Learn the basics of using the Arduino's analog to digital converter (ADC) by measuring the analog voltage from a photocell voltage divider circuit.
+Even though the Arduino is a digital tool, it is possible for it to get information from analog sensors.
 To do this, you'll take advantage of the Arduino's built in Analog-to Digital Converter (ADC).
-Analog in pins A0-A5 can report back a value between 0-1023 which maps to a range from 0 volts to 5 volts.
+Analog input pins A0-A5 can report back a value between 0-1023 which maps to a range from 0 volts to 5 volts.
 Using a photo-resistor and a Piezo element, you're going to make a light-based theremin.
 By waving your hand over the photo-resistor, you'll change the amount of light that falls on the photo-resistor's face.
-The change in voltage on the analog pin will determine what frequency to play on the piezo speaker.
+The change in voltage on the analog pin will determine what frequency plays on the piezo speaker.

 For fun, try replacing the photocell with a potentiometer.
+The rotary position will controle the sound.

 ### Setup for the Exercise